sophialiau/sophialiau-web/README.md

 # Sophia Liau - Personal Website

 Hello!
 This is my personal website.
-Initially I thought this would be my professional portfolio, however I have had a little too fun with the stylistic aspect of it all.
-So this is my informal, cute, fab personal site!
+You can find all my professional information, such as my resume, project info & contacts here.
+I also have a personal segment, where I like to have little more fun with my coding - including travel, interests etc.

 ## Project Structure